FAQs

 Do I need to add stairs?

 The nature of the calculations carried out by Heatpunk mean that you do not need to account for stairs.
 The landing and hallway can be considered separately and therefore should be added as separate rooms on separate floors.
+If the room temperatures are the same there will be no heat loss between them.

-Plans task
+Plan task

-Plans task
+Plan task

 How are radiator outputs calculated?